nicsig/config/.vim/UltiSnips/README.md

 Use the `snip.buffer` variable.

-It's an alias for `vim.current.window.buffer`.
+It's an alias for `vim.current.window.buffer` and `vim.current.buffer`.
+Both seem to be the same object.

+## How to get the full path to the current buffer, without VimL (3 answers)?

+        snip.buffer.name
+        vim.current.buffer.name
+        vim.current.window.buffer.name

+## How to get the name of the current buffer, without VimL?

+        os.path.basename(snip.buffer.name)
+        os.path.basename(vim.current.buffer.name)
+        os.path.basename(vim.current.window.buffer.name)

 ## How to refer to the last visually-selected text (in context/pre_expand statement, interpolation, in-snippet)?